 - enter into an altered state of consciousness.
 An altered state of consciousness occurs when someone enters a mental state in which their mind can be aware but is not in its usual normal waking state.
 This can occur for newcomers to contact dance improvisation when:

 a) oxytocin and endorphin “high” occurs due to a combination of the level of touch and exercise-exertion involved in the practice.

-c) high level of vestibular input overwhelms someone.
-With so much incoming stimuli there brain/body might hit the point of overload.
-This can cause blissed-out altered state but can also cause disorientation and even nausea.
+c) a high level of vestibular input overwhelms someone.
+With so many incoming stimuli their brain/body might hit the point of overload.
+This can cause a blissed-out altered state but can also cause disorientation and even nausea.

 d) they are not yet able to organize experience.
 They might not yet have a psychological “box” or “container” or “organizing system” in their psyche to place experience in, and this can be disorientating.